cmaxw/devchat-eleventy/src/sponsor.md

 ## <a name="ray-wenderlich-podcast"></a>raywenderlich.com Podcast

-A podcast recorded and produced by the raywenderlich.com team about iOS, Android, and VR development
+A podcast recorded and produced by the [raywenderlich.com](https://raywenderlich.com) team about iOS, Android, and VR development

-* Between 6,000 and 8,000 subscribers
+* Between 6,000 and 8,000 weekly listeners
 * Weekly podcasts in an 11-13 episode season
 * [Contact for details](https://meetings.hubspot.com/chuck27/sponsorship-call)